Afontova Gora

-Afontova Gora is a complex, consisting of multiple stratigraphic layers, of five or more campsites.
+The Afontova Gora complex consists of multiple stratigraphic layers, of five or more campsites.
 The campsites shows evidence of mammoth hunting and were likely the result of an eastward expansion of mammoth hunters.
-The human fossils discovered at Afontova Gora were stored in the Hermitage Museum.
+The human fossils discovered at Afontova Gora, a male and a girl dated to 17,000~15,000 years BP, were stored in the Hermitage Museum.

 Sites

-Afontova Gora I is situated on the western bank of the Enisei River and has yielded the remains from horse, mammoth, reindeer, steppe bison, and large canids.
+Afontova Gora I is situated on the western bank of the Yenisey River and has yielded the remains from horse, mammoth, reindeer, steppe bison, and large canids.
 A canid tibia has been dated 16,900 years old and the skull has been taxonomically described as being that of a dog, but it is now lost.
 Its description falls outside of the range of Pleistocene or modern northern wolves.

 Afontova Gora II is the site where the human fossil remains were found.
 The site was first excavated in 1912-1914 by V.I.
 Gromov.
 In 1924, G.P.
 Sosnovsky, N.K.
 Auerbach, and V.I.
 Gromov discovered the first human fossils at the site.
 The remains of mammoth, Arctic fox, Arctic hare, reindeer, bison, and horse were discovered at the site.

 Afontova Gora II consists of 7 layers.
 Layer 3 from Afontova Gora II is the most significant: the layer produced the largest amount of cultural artefacts and is the layer where the human fossil remains were discovered.
 Over 20,000 artefacts were discovered at layer 3: this layer produced over 450 tools and over 250 osseous artefacts (bone, antler, ivory).
 The fossils of two distinct individuals were discovered in the initial excavations: the upper premolar of an 11-15 year-old child and the left radius, ulna, humerus, phalanx, and frontal bone of an adult.

-Afontova Gora III is the site where the initial excavation was undertaken by I. T. Savenkov in 1884.
+Afontova Gora III is the site where the initial excavation was undertaken by Ivan Savenkov in 1884.
 The site was disturbed by mining activities in the late 1880s.
 The site consists of 3 layers.

 Afontova Gora V was discovered in 1996.
 The remains of hare, pika, cave lion, horse, reindeer, bison, and partridge were discovered at the site.

 Human remains

-The bodies of two individuals, known as Afontova Gora 2 (AG2) and Afontova Gora 3 (AG3) were discovered within the complex.
-(The name Afontova Gora 1 refers to the remains of a canid.)
+The bodies of two individuals, known as Afontova Gora 2 (AG2) and Afontova Gora 3 (AG3) were discovered within the complex (the name Afontova Gora 1 refers to the remains of a canid).